DoNguyenHung/CS583-Panoramic-Stitching/README.md

 - [X] review blending
 - [ ] RANSAC method

+Improvements for Part 2
+- [ ] Choose different correspondences that are more spread out
+- [ ] Instead of doing a 50/50 blend, check to see which image the pixel is closer to to the center to, then maybe do a 60/40 or 70/30 blend.

 Maybe meet Saturday 2-3, for checkins

 ** DUE DATE: December 13th, 2023 **